BigBoland41/ModTracker/README.md

 ### How to Run Our Project

 To run Mod Tracker in your IDE:
-- Install Python 3, then install the PyQt6, requests, and PyQt6-Charts libraries using pip install PyQt6 and pip install requests.
+- Install Python 3, then install the PyQt6, requests, and PyQt6-Charts libraries using pip.
 - Run the main.py file.

 To generate your own executable: